Welcome to the Gower Festival

 For over 40 years the Gower Festival has brought music and art of the highest quality to this area of southwest Wales.
 Now, as well as our traditional Summer fortnight held in our ancient, atmospheric Gower churches, we also present Spring and Autumn entertainments.
 These include ‘big band’ and jazz with poetry evenings where food and drink are served in a relaxed setting.
 As always, we present internationally acclaimed artists, while we keep the ticket prices spectacularly low by attracting generous sponsorship.

-As you navigate the web site, clicking photographs will reveal further information.
+As you navigate the web site, clicking images will reveal further information.

 Image of Gordon Back Artistc Director